 This political union and a later one with Sweden and Bokmål helped keep the Scandinavian languages similar to this day.
 Another Norwegian written language, Riksmål, developed in 1899 as a ‘national language’ separate from Danish, but until now, the Norwegian establishment has stuck mainly with Bokmål-derived dialects.

-Are Scandinavian Languages and Nordic Languages the Same?
+Are Scandinavian Languages And Nordic Languages the Same?

 Swedish, Norwegian, and Finnish are most likely the Scandinavian languages that come to mind when asked to identify them.
 This is probably because these three nations are on the Scandinavian Peninsula.